Entropy plateaus can emerge from gas replacement at a characteristic halo mass in simulated groups and clusters of galaxies: Discussion and conclusions

 Recent kinetic Sunyaev-Zeldovich (kSZ) effect measurements \citep{2021PhRvD.103f3513S} indicate that most simulations, except for Illustris \citep{2014MNRAS.444.1518V}, would require significantly stronger AGN feedback to match observed galaxy clustering relations.
 Results from the FLAMINGO simulations suggest that their fiducial feedback model is insufficiently energetic, and stronger feedback can help match kSZ data and slightly alleviate the $S_8$ tension by reducing small-scale clustering amplitude \citep{2024arXiv241019905M}.
 However, our results from \citetalias{Altamura2023} and those from FLAMINGO \citep[see Fig. 7 of][]{2024MNRAS.533.2656B} have shown that stronger feedback is undesirable because it increases the core entropy and leads to entropy plateaus, exacerbating the tension with X-ray observations.
 At present, no feedback prescription in simulations is known to match observational results at all scales -- in the field, $\gtrsim$Mpc, with kSZ and in overdense halos, $\lesssim$Mpc, with X-rays -- simultaneously.

 The emergence of entropy plateaus at specific halo masses is a robust, physically motivated feature of structure formation, and has now been observed in low-$z$ groups \citep{2024Galax..12...24E}, who report large entropy excesses and flat cores similar to ours.
-While many observed clusters still exhibit classic cool-core power-law gradients, this newly revealed diversity underscores the need for AGN feedback models that can reproduce the full spectrum of entropy shapes.
+While many observed clusters still exhibit classic cool-core power-law gradients, recent results of X-GAP and SDSSTG 4436 show that observations too found a diversity of entropy profiles.
+This underscores the need for AGN feedback models that can reproduce the full spectrum of entropy shapes.
 In this regard, the manifestation of entropy plateaus in individual systems non-trivially depends on the details of the heating and cooling, which must be carefully controlled and characterised.
 Therefore, feedback prescriptions must be refined to (i) accurately capture both plateau and power-law behaviours without undermining other key cluster properties, and (ii) remain consistent across sub- and super-Mpc scales, from kSZ to X-ray observables.
 The next generation of simulations, benefiting from increased resolution and updated sub-grid models, will be key to further understanding these issues, examining the correlations between baryonic physics and cosmology, and helping interpret results from upcoming observational surveys.